 “We are seeing an increase in demand for charter bus services, and part of that is because group travel offers a sense of togetherness that we have missed over the past few years due to the pandemic,” said Armir Harris, CEO and President of CharterUP.
 “We have a renewed sense of hope and feel optimistic about the future, but there are still many challenges we must overcome.
 The motorcoach industry is still hurting from the massive financial losses caused by the pandemic, and we are committed to supporting bus operators on their road to recovery.”

-Because of the nature of our online marketplace, which is utilized by a network of more than 600 bus operators across the country, our real-time data can provide an accurate representation of the overall health of the motorcoach industry.
+Because of the nature of our online marketplace, which is utilized by a network of more than 600 bus operators across the country (from San Jose to Atlanta charter busses), our real-time data can provide an accurate representation of the overall health of the motorcoach industry.
 In 2020, the reality our data portrayed was grim.

 FEATURED IN FORBES: CharterUP Looks To Revive Pandemic-Pummeled Motorcoach Industry